 9) Get lost in the old Medina

-The streets are filled with millions of colors, smells, and noise.
-Rabat is no exception to this but Luckily the streets of its Medina are much easier to navigate and a bit less daunting for some than the Medinas of Marrakesh, Fez or Meknes.
+The streets are filled with millions of colors, smells, and noises.
+Rabat is no exception to this but luckily the streets of its Medina are much easier to navigate and a bit less daunting for some than those of Marrakesh, Fez or Meknes.